stefanbaur/rrpi-base-install/README.md

   - Follow our [imager setup instructions](./rpi-imager-2.0.x-manual-de-en/README.md "Instructions")
   - Remove the removable media and re-insert it after a good 10-15 seconds, if you haven't already done so (if you are using a CM with flash, this means you need to re-run `rpiboot`)
   - Review the default settings in `base_install.conf`, if you need to make any changes, save them as `base_install_custom.conf` so they won't get overwritten by a `git pull`
-  - Review the templates in the `templates` folder, copy them over to the `custom` folder and make any changes you deem neccessary
+  - Review the templates in the `templates` folder; if you need to make any changes, save them in the `custom` folder so they won't get overwritten by a `git pull`
   - Run `sudo ./base_install.sh 2>&1 | tee base_install.log`
   - When `base_install.sh` has finished its work, remove the media and boot your Pi from it (note that it will reboot several times until the installation is complete)